The best gift you can give is a loving, temporary home!

 What if I have never been a foster parent before?

 That’s okay!
-We have a wonderful Foster Care Coordinator on staff who will provide you with all the information you need to know to become an excellent, confident foster parent.
+We have a wonderful Director of Foster Relations on staff who will provide you with all the information you need to know to become an excellent, confident foster parent.
 She will also coach you through the process should you need help.
 Materials are always available through our website with helpful information and tips on how to care for your foster pet.

-How do I sign up to become a foster parent for Paws?
+How do I sign up to become a foster parent for Paws Humane?